Diana Kovacheva

 Diana Kovacheva (Диана Ковачева, born 16 July 1975) is a Bulgarian lawyer and politician, who served as justice minister from 30 November 2011 to 21 February 2013.

 Early life and education

 Kovacheva was born in Sofia in 1975.
 She holds a law degree, which she received from Sofia Kliment Ohridski University.
 She also obtained a PhD in international law and international relations.
+In 2021 she became professor in International Public Law.

 Career

 Kovacheva worked as a researcher at the Institute for Legal Sciences of the Bulgarian Academy of Sciences from 2000 to 2001.
 She was named executive director of Transparency International Bulgaria in August 2002.
 Her term lasted until 28 November 2011.

 On 30 November 2011, she was appointed justice minister to the cabinet led by prime minister Boyko Borisov.
 She succeeded Margarita Popova, who was elected vice-president of Bulgaria.
 Kovatcheva served until mid-March 2013, since the cabinet resigned.
 She was succeeded by caretaker justice minister Dragomir Yordanov.